exakat/php-dictionary/dictionary/new-line.ini.rst

    <?php

-   $string = "one new line
+   $string = one new line
-   another new line\nAnd then another new line" .
+   another new line\nAnd then another new line .
 PHP_EOL

    ?>